carr0495/MSALSwiftUI/Readme.md

 This project showcases how I use MSAL in a swift ui application using **@Environment** and **@Observable**<br />
 I also implement a basic navigation stack to show how the MSAL UIViewRepresentable can appear on any view in your application

+Below is a complete tutorial on how to get everything working step by step in a new project, but feel free to look at the code and use it as reference if you do not want to follow entire tutorial.

 ## Getting MSAL Setup
 ### SETUP (can [skip](#createApp) if project already setup and you have clientId, authorityURL etc..)
 basic app template